Tehes/buckets/README.md

 # BUCKETS – Basketball Stat Battle

 **BUCKETS** is a simple, browser-based card game inspired by classic Quartett and Top Trumps.
-You and the computer take turns comparing random NBA player stats—like points, rebounds, or assists—over four quarters.
-Choose the best stat to win the round.
+In each round, you draw two random NBA player cards.
+Choose the stat that gives your team (the Home team) the advantage.
+The higher value scores 2 points.
 Whoever has the highest score at the end wins the game.

 ## 🎮 How to Play